LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 Dropping [prone](/rules/player_rules#PRONE) is a free action.
 Standing up from [prone](/rules/player_rules#PRONE) takes either 10 ft. of Movement or an Action.
 If you have magical flight, it only takes 5ft. of Movement.

+## Cover

+slug COVER

+ruleType: RULE\
+Attacks require a clear line from the attacker to the target.
+When the line is interrupted, it becomes harder to effectively hit and damage your target.
+A target has Cover if they are more than half hidden from the attacker.
+If the target has Cover, they gain +3 to their Armor and Counter for this attack.

+If the target is fully hidden they cannot be attacked.

 # Taking Damage